Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 ### 1. Watch for Circular Dependencies in DI

 I didn't notice the circular dependency (Shell depends on IShellContext, which depends on ICommand, which depends on IHistoryService, which depends back on IShellContext) until the app started hanging during startup.
+Nothing says "good morning" like your program freezing at `GetRequiredService<T>()` with zero error messages.
 Drawing the dependency graph upfront would have caught this immediately.

 **Lesson:** For DI-heavy applications, diagram the dependency graph before writing code.
 Watch for cycles.